 All-in-one practice management software gives you the majority of what you need in one product.

 These products are built for firms that expect to evolve over time, meaning their features are robust and deep and can change with the firm as it grows.

 These packages also don’t require multiple software packages for your billing and accounting, eliminating the need for double entry.
 This is helpful for firms who receive a high volume of client billing and accounts payable.
 The elimination of this extra click ends up saving a firm a lot of time in the long run.

 Finally, most of the all-in-one packages allow you to import billing data (some also allow for accounting data), which makes the transition much more tolerable for larger firms that simply can’t start from scratch.

 Powerful software tends to require more upfront setup, which can have high costs associated with it.
-This means your firm has to decide whether they want to invest in a product upfront that will serve the firm for the next 10-20 years, or if they’d prefer less upfront costs.
+This means your firm has to decide whether they want to invest in a product upfront that will serve the firm for the next 10-20 years, or if they’d prefer fewer upfront costs.

-An all-in-one practice management, billing and accounting software package is best for a midsize firm with multiple practice areas.
+An all-in-one practice management, billing, and accounting software package is best for a midsize firm with multiple practice areas.
 The ideal firm for this type of software values the ability to save time by doing everything in one platform.